 As more fully outlined below, amici represent the interests of domestic violence survivors in California.
 Amici are California-based local and state nonprofit organizations, as well as two national organizations and a nationally distinguished professor.
 Amici collectively work with thousands of domestic violence survivors each year, including survivors who receive temporary restraining orders from trial courts and then seek longer term protection orders.
 Amici are committed to ensuring that domestic violence survivors receive justice in the civil courts in this state.
-Amici have first-hand knowledge of the legal standards applied in Domestic Violence Prevention Act cases and the dynamics of domestic violence.
+Amici have first-hand knowledge of the legal standards applied in Domestic Violence.